TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Lock.md

 <br />

-Now, we can start a listener and navigate to `http://10.129.29.102/reverse-shell.aspx` and trigger the reverse shell execution:
+Now, we start a listener and navigate to `http://10.129.29.102/reverse-shell.aspx` to trigger the reverse shell:

 <br />